Deciding what to take to uni can be incredibly overwhelming, but don’t worry, My Baggage has you covered. Check out our ULTIMATE checklist below!

 - Winter boots

-- Flip-flops (especially if you have a communal bathroom!)
+- Flip-flops (an essential if you have a communal bathroom!)

 - Pens and pencils